Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Dataset Creation

 \subsection{Choice of Uncertainty Sources}

-Prior work has proposed a wide range of uncertainty sources in natural language generation, including more specific subcategories like semantic or linguistic variability, and uncertainty induced by stochastic decoding.
+Prior work has proposed a wide range of uncertainty sources in natural language generation, including more specific subcategories like linguistic variability, and uncertainty induced by stochastic decoding.
 However, many of these proposed uncertainty sources are either difficult to isolate empirically, model-dependent, or tightly correlated.
 Thus, we intentionally focus on a minimal but operational subset of uncertainty sources that (i) frequently arise in real-world question answering, (ii) can be cleanly separated through controlled dataset construction, and most importantly (iii) correspond to distinct downstream actions a system might take.
 This motivates our focus on the following three sources of uncertainty: model knowledge uncertainty, output variability, and input ambiguity.

-\paragraph{Type 1: Model Knowledge Uncertainty.} When question is well-specified and presupposes a single correct response, we can finally talk about uncertainty stemming from the model knowledge itself.
+\paragraph{Model Knowledge Uncertainty.} When the question is well-specified and presupposes a single correct response, we can conclude that uncertainty stems from the limitations of model knowledge.
 A certain degree of response variability due to inherent language properties (like semantically equivalent expressions, which differ only in particular wording) can still confound the true model uncertainty.
 However, many modern UQ methods~\cite{kuhn2023semantic,duan-etal-2024-shifting,fadeeva2024factchecking} are well-equipped to handle this interference by means of semantic clustering of the model outputs.
 Operationally, prevalence of this type of uncertainty should result in either abstention from answering or using external knowledge sources to augment the parametric knowledge of the model.